jokijen/hyped-climbing-tracker/README.md

 Hyped is a web application that allows users to track routes they have climbed outdoors, rate them, add crags to favourites, and manage a tick-list (a “to-climb” list) for future adventures.

-Every user is either a regular user, editor, or administrator.
+Every user is either a regular user or administrator.

 The web app is built using Python and Flask.
 It uses a PostgreSQL database, with HTML and CSS for the frontend.